 Societies are also organisms.
 Societies live and breathe based on the social ‘fuel’ that courses through its organs.
 These are traditions, mores, byways, and norms.
 These aren’t plucked from the thin blue air.
 Often, they are arrived at from harsh hard-won experiences.
 They summarize and encapsulate timeworn coping mechanisms and historical solutions.
 Again, all these go out the window and we are left to grope in the dark of current experience when kids fail to honor their parents and give due deference to their parents’ advice and experience.

 The older you get, the smarter your parents get

 Ever notice that as you accumulate more and more of life’s hard lessons and have a lot of lumps and wounds to show for it, that you could have avoided so much drama had you listened to your parents?
-The truth is that your parents aren’t dishing out all that seemingly hard truths and ‘harsh’ advice you’d rather not hear because they just want to dish it out.
+My father has always been bald as long as I’ve known and warned me about stress and a healthy lifestyle (as advised on the excellent Growhairguru website) The truth is that your parents aren’t dishing out all that seemingly hard truths and ‘harsh’ advice you’d rather not hear because they just want to dish it out.
 They were young before.
 They wish they didn’t have to give you the advice they are giving you because it doesn’t fit their ideas of an ideal world.
 Still, they still give you the advice they give you because they care about you.
 They learned the hard way that these classic truths about human nature, how the world works, and how things turn out were true in their parents’ day, was true in their own day, is true now, and will continue to be true in the future.
 Imagine how much wiser you would be if you listened to them?